trixi-framework/HOHQMesh/Documentation/docs/the-model.md

 	\end{INNER_BOUNDARIES}

 Within this block one defines as many curves or `CHAIN`s as there are inner boundaries.
 The order in which the `CHAIN`s or curves are defined is not important.
 Use a CHAIN if you want to chain multiple curves together to create a single inner boundary.
 Outside of a chain, a curve will define a single inner boundary by itself.
 Note that a standalone curve must close on itself.

+Interior interface boundary curves are defined inside the `INTERFACE_BOUNDARIES` block, as if they are interior boundaries,

+	\begin{INTERFACE_BOUNDARIES}
+	...
+	\end{INTERFACE_BOUNDARIES}

+Interface boundaries, unlike interior boundaries, do not create holes in model domain or the mesh. _Interface boundaries that are contained (embedded) in other interface boundaries must be defined within the block in order from outer to inner to properly define the material names_.
+The ordering of interface boundaries that are not embedded in another is not important.
+(Additions to HOQMesh to remove this restriction will require code to determine whether or not a given curve is embedded within another, and has not yet been implemented.
+HOQMesh essentially uses a painters algorithm to specify the material names.)
+If interface curves are not being used to delineate material boundaries (i.e. for mesh alignment alone and not with the ISM-MM mesh file format), then the ordering is unimportant.

+###Example

 As an example, the following defines a model that has a single circular outer boundary and three inner circular boundaries.
 Two of the curves are defined within a CHAIN (even though there is only a single curve within each).
 One of them is standalone.
 Note that *between* the blocks, comments can be inserted starting with “%”.
 As usual, indentation is for the reader’s eyes only.